iNAFOG/SentimentAnalysis/README.md

-Here’s the updated README excluding the results section:
+Here’s the updated README to include the prediction functionality:

 ---